RubensZimbres/Repo-2018/README.md

 <b> EC2 INSTANCE SETUP </b>

 A set up Manual I developed to create EC2 instances in Amazon AWS

+<b> FLASK </b>

+This folder contains the Python code for the REST API and also the request code.

 <b> KERAS </b>